Private Federated Learning for High-dimensional Time Series: Theoretical Analysis

-To address the inherent non-identifiability between the low-rank structure $\bm A_0^*$ and the sparse deviations $\{\bm\Delta_k^*\}$, we impose an entrywise bound on $\bm A_0^*$.
-Specifically, we assume $\|\bm A_0^*\|_{\infty}\leq \min_k\zeta_k$ for some constants $\zeta_k$.
-This $\ell_\infty$ constraint controls the spikiness of $\bm A_0^*$, preventing it from concentrating excessively on a few entries and thus ensuring stable estimation; see, e.g., \citet{agarwal2012noisy} for a detailed discussion.
+To address the inherent non-identifiability between the low-rank structure $\bm A_0^*$ and the sparse deviations $\{\bm\Delta_k^*\}$, we impose a weak identifiability condition on $\{\bm\Delta_k^*\}$.
+Specifically, we assume that $\max_{k\in[K]}\|\bbm\Delta_k^*\|_{\op}\leq \zeta$, for some constants $\zeta>0$.
+This condition restricts the size of the client-specific deviations in directions that may overlap with the low-rank common component, in a spirit similar to the weak identifiability role of spikiness-type conditions in low-rank-plus-sparse decompositions; see, e.g., \citet{agarwal2012noisy}.